 An SEO company can’t control what Google will do.

 They know a few things that Google likes, but they don’t know everything that Google likes.
-So, they can only move at a certain pace and if they do things too fast, then there is a risk that your appliance repair website will get penalized and will not rank in the search engines.
+So, they can only move at a certain pace and if they do things too fast, then there is a risk that your heating and cooling or appliance repair website will get penalized and will not rank in the search engines.

 With Pay Per Click advertising if you want to scale fast and spend $10,000 today, you could and there would be no penalties from Google AdWords.

-Next, let’s talk about why appliance repair PPC campaigns fail.
+Next, let’s talk about why ac repair company or appliance repair PPC campaigns fail.

-Now, this is really important because most appliance repair company owners that try paid search advertising, end up thinking it’s a waste of time or they lost so much money doing it.
+Now, this is really important because most ac repair company or appliance repair company owners that try paid search advertising, end up thinking it’s a waste of time or they lost so much money doing it.

-Learning to run a successful Pay Per Click campaign, requires its own set of unique skills, just like with appliance repair.
+Learning to run a successful Pay Per Click campaign, requires its own set of unique skills, just like with ac repair or appliance repair.
 That is its own skillset.

 While a handyman may be used to fixing things around the home, he may not be best person to fix an appliance.